 - Player $250 (5 complimentary tickets)

-- Angel $500 (10 tickets)
+- Angel $500 (10 complimentary tickets)

-You can download a printable donation form (pdf)
+If you don’t wish to pay online, you can download a printable donation form (pdf)

 Please fill out the downloadable form